parion/theoretical-cs-studymaterials/README.md

 ### Lectures
 * [Intro to P/NP](./chapter5/Rice%27s%20Theorem%20Continued%20&%20Linear%20Bounded%20Automata%20&%20Intro%20to%20P%20NP.pdf) ([YouTube](https://www.youtube.com/watch?v=3d5h6SQteHs)) (Second half of lecture notes)
 * [P/NP & Cook-Levin Theorem & CLIQUE](./chapter7/14%20P%20NP%20&%20Cook-Levin%20Theorem%20&%20CLIQUE.pdf) (YouTube [1](https://www.youtube.com/watch?v=3d5h6SQteHs) [2](https://www.youtube.com/watch?v=5GAAOI9F6r0))

+***

+## Recitations
+There were four recitations over the course of the semester.
+You can find the PDFs of the worksheets to these recitations in the Recitations folder on the 355 page.
+These PDFs don't have the solutions to the problems and there's no known video source of the recitations.

+However, Ryan Dougherty has a [YouTube playlist](https://www.youtube.com/playlist?list=PLhDf93xuCzIHRsAK-GpPt_dHJBNvFS7Bf) of all his recordings for his Spring 2017 CSE 355 recitations.
+Most videos will look identical to others since Ryan had multiple recitations every week.

+## Previous Final Exam Review Session
+For the Spring 2017 CSE 355 class, Ryan held a final exam review session during class.
+The video can be seen [here](https://youtu.be/B78ZPXRseIU).
+Do note that some of the content may have changed since.

+## Contributing
+If you wish to help mantain, update, or fix the information in this repository, great!
+Please feel free to suggest external resources and sample problems, suggest typo fixes, etc. There are two ways you can contribute.
+#### Create a new issue
+Create a new issue and assign the appropriate label to it.
+I will get around to looking at your suggestion/fix and implement any changes if needed.
+#### Submit a pull request
+If you want to dive into the repo itself, awesome!
+Clone this repository, make any edits, and submit a pull request.
+I'll review the request and merge if I approve.